By RAM Tracking on 4 Sep 2018

 However, unfortunately it can only take a few minutes or a few bad habits for fleet costs to soar out of control.
 This can lead to a loss of profits via operational inefficiency, poor customer satisfaction and repair bills.
 In this article we hope to help fleet operators identify 5 great ways they can keep control of their costs, and even start reducing them.

-Reduce unofficial usage of vehicles
+Reduce fuel costs by stopping unofficial usage of vehicles

 If your fleet has company cars or trucks that are parked up at employee’s homes overnight and at the weekend, then there could be hundreds or thousands of extra miles added onto the car that you don’t know about.
 Unauthorised usage of fleet vehicles adds mileage, meaning that vehicles need to be serviced more frequently, the resale value falls faster and the vehicle is open to a higher risk of damage.
 Put in place a robust out-of-office-hours policy on your vehicles to make sure your trucks aren’t being used to help move family or friend’s furniture at the weekend.